Mo-ASayed/AWS-Terraform/README.md

     Name = "mo_wordpressSubnet"
   }
 }
+</code></pre>
+<p>A subnet is a range of IP addresses in your VPC.
+In this block, we create a subnet within our VPC with the <code>cidr_block</code> of <code>10.0.1.0/24</code>.
+This subnet will be used to host our WordPress instance.</p>
+Creating an Internet Gateway
+html
+Copy code
+<pre><code class="hcl">
 resource "aws_internet_gateway" "mo_InternetGateway" {
   vpc_id = aws_vpc.mo_customVPC.id
   tags = {
     Name = "mo_InternetGateway"
   }
 }
+</code></pre>
+<p>An Internet Gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.
+Here, we attach the internet gateway to our VPC.</p>
+Creating a Route Table and Association html
+Copy code
+<pre><code class="hcl">
 resource "aws_route_table" "mo_routeTable" {
   vpc_id = aws_vpc.mo_customVPC.id
   route {